lx8851/gorgias-help/README.rst

-Welcome to Quicktext's documentation!
+Welcome to Gorgias's documentation!
 =====================================

-Documentation and help for the quicktext.io website.
+Documentation and help for the gorgias.io website.